 Strategy

 Identification of DMPs

+Linear regression

 Utilize a linear modeling strategy identify differentially methylated signals associated with the intervention (TBD).
-A number of approaches can be used robust linear regression asin PACE, standard linear regression as in GoDMCImportant considerations here include: whether we want to use Beta or M values for methylation, whether we pre-adjust methylation values for batch effects or include these in the model, and which variables we wish to include in the model.
+A number of approaches can be used, two are described here: 1. robust linear regression and model selection, as used in PACE, 2. standard linear regression using estimated covariates, as used in GoDMC.
+Important considerations here include: whether we want to use Beta or M values for methylation, whether we should pre-adjust methylation values for batch effects or include these in the model, and which variables we wish to include in the model.

 A model selection approach could be used (similar to PACE) where a number of different possible models are tested, and the one providing the best fit or closest to the expected null distribution of p-values chosen.

 An example of a model that might be used: